commutatus/awesome/domains/engineering/efficient/frontend_deployment.md

 # You can write your after deploy scripts here like invalidating cdn caches
 ````
 You can take this as a boiler plate for travis but what  we are mostly interested is in the `deploy` script.
 The script will deploy the dist folder and also delete what was earlier being deployed in order to avoid any unnecessary cluttering of the bucket.
+Your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` should be defined in your travis settings.
 If everything goes fine, you can head back to the s3 url you receive and should see your app running!
 - We have deployed the app but there's a problem here, s3 does not support https, hence in order to make our app support https, we have to serve it via Cloudfront.
 This will also ensure that the data is loaded efficiently.
 ### Creating an SSL Certificate
 - Before creating a Cloudfront Distribution, we'll need an SSL certificate that we can hook up to our cloudfront to make it https ready.